hao1635/LEDA/README.md

 ## Traning and & Inference

-Training of LLM-guided NDCT autoencoder:  we used the official repository of VQ-GAN (https://github.com/CompVis/taming-transformers) to set up training.
+Training of LLM-guided NDCT autoencoder
+We used the official repository of VQ-GAN (https://github.com/CompVis/taming-transformers) to set up training.
 Please refer to (models/taming) learn about our modifications to original VQ-GAN.

 Employment of LEDA for training the denoising model
 ```